drgimenez/Strands/README.md

     Contains the interface defined for the solution

 * **scripts**
-    Contains the deploy file to deploy the contract to blockchain networks
+    Contains the deploy file to deploy the contract to blockchain networks and the the scripts to perform the required transactions that execute the requested functions on the Sepolia testnet

 * **test**
     Contains the test files to test the defined functionalities